hellowurld-create/Mealstogo/README.md

-Restaurant Finder Mobile App
+MealsToGo Mobile App

-The Restaurant Finder Mobile App is an application designed to help users discover nearby restaurants, explore their menus, and make reservations.
+The MealsToGo Mobile App is an application designed to help users discover nearby restaurants, explore their menus, and make reservations.
 This README provides an overview of the app's features, installation instructions, and usage guidelines.

 Features